kanduvisla/blipr/README.md

 blipr is a generator.
 blipr is an inspirator.

+---

+## Disclaimer

+This project is still very beta and WIP.
+Things are subject to change.

 ## layout

 This program is made to be operated with a 24-key keypad: